YashDoifode1/mailer/README.md

 #MailerApp #PHPMailer #EmailAutomation #WebDevelopment #PHP #HTML #CSS #JavaScript #EmailTemplates #ProfessionalEmails #OpenSource

 Thank you for checking out the Mailer Web Application!
 If you have any questions, feel free to reach out.

+### Key Sections Explained

+- **Title:** Clearly states the project name.
+- **Features:** Highlights the main functionalities of your application.
+- **Technologies Used:** Lists the technologies involved in the project.
+- **Installation:** Provides clear steps on how to set up the project locally.
+- **Usage:** Guides users on how to use the application.
+- **Contributing:** Encourages community involvement.
+- **License:** Specifies the project's license type.
+- **Hashtags:** Includes relevant hashtags for SEO.

+You can adjust the content to better fit your project details and preferences.
+After creating this file, save it as `README.md` in your project directory.
+When you push to GitHub, this file will automatically appear in your repository's main page.